Skip to main contentSkip to footer

 Share this:

-The British summer is upon us, which can only mean one thing - the grass court season is in full swing!
-With the first Surbiton Trophy kicking off this week, tennis fans are counting down the days till they can watch the likes of Andy Murray and Novak Djokovic at Wimbledon
+The British summer is almost upon us, which can only mean one thing - grass court season is coming!
+With the Rothesay Nottingham Open kicking off this week, tennis fans are counting down the days till they can watch the likes of Jack Draper, Katie Boulter and Novak Djokovic at Wimbledon

 The SW19 tournament is undoubtedly one of the most prestigious tennis competitions in the world, with many legends dreaming of lifting that championship trophy.
 Securing tickets here is no easy feat; much like Glastonbury, they sell out like hotcakes months in advance.
 However, there are many other exciting events around the UK that tennis fans can enjoy.